 Those who are rich in the current eon be charging not to be haughty, nor yet to rely on the dubiousness of riches, but on God, Who is tendering us all things richly for our enjoyment; (1 Timothy 6:17 CLNT)

-Friends, we are not living for this world.
+We are not living for this world.
 We are not giving ourselves to things that are “here today and gone tomorrow,” but God has given us all things richly to enjoy while we are here.
-It is using the world but not using it up.
+It is using the world but not using it up (1 Corinthians 7:31).
 It is bringing some small sense of physical relief in a world of suffering and trial.

 Are we arguing that sin is allowed in the life of a believer without consequences?
 Notice how Paul words things.
-Nowhere does Paul say that sin is permissable.
-Paul goes the length to imply that unnatural religious prohibitions are not themselves a sin.
-Paul defines sin as something that is against God’s written law, for “where there is no law there is no transgression.”
+Nowhere does Paul say that sin is permissible, and neither does he ever encourage sin.
+Paul goes to the length to imply that unnatural religious prohibitions are not themselves a sin.
+Paul defines sin as something that is against God’s written law and misses the mark of it, for “where there is no law there is no transgression.”
 (Romans 4:15).
 Where is there law?
 In murder, adultery, deceit, theft, idolatry and so on so forth.
-Sin defined in the life of a believer is anything that attempts to hurt another person or stand in defiance to the name of God and His law.
+Sin defined in the life of a believer is anything that attempts to hurt another person or stand in defiance of the name of God.
 Let us not believe that doing these will reverse the work of the cross and render one “unsaved.”
-We are justified apart from works of the law (Romans 3:28).
-However, there remains natural consequences for wrong actions and necessary disciplinary corrections.
+We have been justified apart from works of the law (Romans 3:28).
+However, there remain natural consequences for wrong actions and necessary disciplinary corrections.

-It is believed that if one harmless pleasure is allowed (perhaps some erotica or a glass of wine) then one will spiral into a life of sin and destruction.
+It is believed that if one harmless pleasure is allowed (perhaps some erotica or a glass of wine or whisky) then one will spiral into a life of sin and destruction.
 However, perspective makes all the difference.
-We can experience the pleasures of this world in responsible moderation while avoiding destructive (and we shall add sinful) over indulgence, hedonism, and idoltary simply by having the freedom to enjoy them.
+We can experience the pleasures of this world in responsible moderation (trusting that God’s sovereign hand over us will keep us from destruction) while avoiding harmful (and we shall add sinful) overindulgence, hedonism, and idolatry simply by having the freedom to enjoy them without worry or fear.
 If the Holy Spirit lives in us then it is He who directs our steps and cultivates His fruit (this is why it is called the Fruit of the Spirit, not the Fruit of Paul or James or Lucas).
 Freedom is what breaks the chains of bondage and it is for freedom Christ has set us free.
 (Galatians 5:1)